bclozel/spring-flights/README.md

 ### Radar Collector

-This application is providing information about radars (here, airports): their IATA code, location and aircraft signals recorded.
-The aircraft signals are randomly generated and the actual list of radars is actually created from a list of airports, inserted in a MongoDB database.
+This application is providing information about radars (actually populated from list of airports): their IATA code, location and aircraft signals recorded.
+The aircraft signals are randomly generated and the list of radars is inserted in a MongoDB database.

 The application starts an RSocket server with TCP transport, at `localhost:9898`.